 BioLite is an interesting company that sits at the intersection of electricity and outdoor cooking.
 It might sound like the two have nothing to do with each other, but both have become essential in the world today.
 So, whether it’s an electric fire pit / grill for a more efficient burn or a portable power station that can be used as a tailgate generator, both necessities interact.
-One innovation where they’re really connected is the CampStove 2+, which has a thermoelectric generator (TEG) to actually create electricity from your fire.
+One innovation where they’re really connected is the CampStove 2+ (click for our review), which has a thermoelectric generator (TEG) to actually create electricity from your fire.

 While the science behind the CampStove 2+ is amazing in its own right, BioLite’s patent on the technology suggests other uses.
 One use that’s particularly interesting is combining the TEG with a charcoal kettle grill to generate electricity.
 To understand how a charcoal kettle can generate electricity, lets start with how the CampStove 2+ does it.

 This video from BioLite does a great job giving a high level explanation of how the CampStove 2+ works.

 For a detailed dive, start by reading more about the Seebeck Effect.
 That’s the foundation of how a TEG works.